 G2 Safety warning: All gas and oil appliances and equipment should regularly be inspected, tested, maintained and serviced by a registered 'competent person' and in line with the manufacturer's instructions.
-This is important to make sure that the Gas/oil equipment is working correctly, to limit the risk of fire and carbon monoxide poisoning, and to prevent carbon dioxide and other greenhouse gases from leaking into the air.
-For more advice contact the Gas Safe Register for gas installations, and OFTEC for oil installations.
+This is important to make sure that the equipment is working correctly, to limit the risk of fire and carbon monoxide poisoning, and to prevent carbon dioxide and other greenhouse gases from leaking into the air.
+For more advice contact the Gas Safe Register for gas installations, and

-Meter and stop valve outside.
+The meter and stop valve was not seen.
+Ensure that you can isolate the supply in an emergency.
 No significant defects were noted but due to the potential danger of gas have the pipes, flues and appliances tested before use.

-G3 Water
+G3